andrzejressel/bonds-api/README.md

 # bonds-api
-Scraper, API and frontend for displaying data on Polish government bonds
+API and frontend for displaying data on Polish government bonds